Median Income

 Crime Rates: Womens Bay vs U.S. Average (per 100,000)

-Womens Bay has an average annual temperature of 41°F (5°C).
+Womens Bay has a cool climate with an average annual temperature of 41°F (5°C).
 Winters average 30°F in January while summers reach 54°F in July.
-Air quality is rated Good with a median AQI of 21.
+The area gets 200 sunny days per year.
+Air quality is rated Good with a median AQI of 21 / among the cleanest air in the country.
+The city sits at an elevation of 663 feet.

 Temperature